ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `percent` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 20: Utilized disk space percentage metric metadata" caption-side="top"}
+{: caption="Table 27: Utilized disk space percentage metric metadata" caption-side="top"}

 This is for information to help you monitor trends in your usage.
 Refer to [{{site.data.keyword.messagehub}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/EventStreams?topic=EventStreams-plan_choose){: new_window} to determine what the recommended limits are for your plan and cluster.

 ---

 ### Mirroring_throughput
 {: #ibm_eventstreams_instance_mirroring_throughput}

-The bytes per second of mirroring throughput from the source Event Streams instance.
+The bytes per second of mirroring throughput from the source {{site.data.keyword.messagehub}} instance.

 | Metadata | Description |
 |----------|-------------|